 So we'll explain here how they're constructed; they're fundamentally created through two groups of the seven underlying Diatonic Shapes.
 Note that we expect that you have read through our Introduction, in order to understand everything we're going to illustrate here.

 Let's then look at two moves on the neck: one move down, and one move up.
-The move down is: from the lower tone in the half step, by that whole step.
-The move up is: in the half step.
-That will give us three anchor positions on the neck: one position at each of the three tones in that whole-half that we've just outlined.
+The move down is: from the lower tone in the half step; which is always by a whole step (and is in the Tetrachord too).
+The move up is in the half step.
+That will give us three anchor positions on the neck to find.
+There will be one position at each of the three tones in that whole-half that we've just outlined: one position at the whole step below the half step; one position at the lower tone in the half step; and a third position at the upper tone in the half step.

-We're also going to get two sets of three positions: one set at each of the two whole-half intervals in the scale.
-So these positions will then be at the --Ⅰ; and the -- in the scale.
+We're also then going to get two sets of those three positions: there is one set at each of the two whole-half intervals in the scale.
+So these positions will then always be at the Ⅵ-Ⅶ-Ⅰ; and the Ⅱ-Ⅲ-Ⅳ in the scale.
 Again, those are: the top whole-half intervals, within the two Tetrachords.

 The diagrams to the right illustrate our pair of Tetrachord diagrams; and they align to show you where the two diagrams link together on the neck.
 Notice that the two diagrams cover the whole neck.